FelixHohne/phylo-lib/README.md

-# The OCaml Phylogenetic Tree Library used by Phylo-Lib-Web.
+# The OCaml Phylogenetic Tree Library

 ### Spring 2020
 ### by Shiyuan Huang, Felix Hohne, and Vaishnavi Gupta
+___

+Note that this is the library used by phylo-lib-web, which compiles this code into JavaScript and implements a front-end for this library.
 ___
 ### What are phylogenetic trees?

 Scientists often wish to infer evolutionary history between different organisms.